Samas22/ontologika/README.md

 APPENDIX:

+Running the Application

+    Install dependencies:

+pip install -r requirements.txt

+Start the application:

+    python ontologika/main.py

+This structure offers a clear, modular foundation for developing Ontologika InfoSphere, making it easy to maintain, scale, and integrate advanced features.

 Here is the JSON representation of the given directory structure:  LINK This JSON structure represents the directory and file hierarchy along with brief descriptions of each file as provided.